 This analysis is the result of a partnership between Transportation Choices and researcher Ethan C. Campbell to better understand how jaywalking has been enforced in Washington.
 These findings have shaped the Free to Walk WA campaign messaging and policy development, and, most importantly, has helped affirm the experiences of those who have been needlessly harassed for crossing the street where and when it is safe and convenient for them.
-We anticipate releasing a full and formal report later this spring.

-Preliminary research findings on jaywalking enforcement in Washington
+Research findings on jaywalking enforcement in Washington

 Impacts of jaywalking enforcement: